Not sure what to do in Yellowstone in 4 days? Worry not.

 Each room in Yellowstone Park Hotel is equipped with a flat-screen TV, refrigerator, and microwave.
 But what makes it stand out is its superb hared facilities such as the large indoor pool, hot tub, and gym!

-Staying in Jackson (Somewhat Near South Entrance of Yellowstone)
+Jackson (Somewhat Near South Entrance of Yellowstone)

 Another popular town to stay in is Jackson, a big town in Wyoming with more than 10,000 residents.
 Jackson is a famous ski destination, with over 3 ski resorts in the area.
 Consequently, Jackson is a town that pretty much has everything you might need, its own airport, a huge range of accommodation, and loads of restaurants.